thaliproject/Thali/pages/documentation/DeveloperHandbook.md

 Welcome to Thali!
 So you want to learn more?
 Great!

 # Checklist for adding a new team member

+## General checklist:
 1. Tell them that they need to read this doc and make sure they do what it says in terms of things to sign up for.
 2. Go [here](https://github.com/orgs/thaliproject/people) and add them as a member.
 3. Go [here](https://github.com/thaliproject/thali/blob/gh-pages/pages/info.md) and add them to the "Who?" section.
 4. Send out a mail to the public mailing list about them joining
 5. Add them to our slack channel

-For Microsoft employees:
+## For Microsoft employees:
 1. Add them to the internal OWA Thali group
 2. Add them to our weekly standup and other random meetings
 3. Send out a mail to the internal mailing list about them joining
 4. Harass the new member to go get connected via [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/)
 5. Add them to our various private slack channels

 # Read!
 The first thing to do is read.
 Please start [here](/ThaliAndCouch).
 You can probably skip most of the links except for [this one](/NodeOnDevices) and [this one](/ThaliAndIoT) which will drive all of our immediate work.
 With these three articles you should have the background you need to understand what we are up to.